wurenkai/HSH-UNet/README.md

 # HSH-UNet
-This is the official code repository for "HSH-UNet: Hybrid selective high order interactive U-shaped model for automated skin lesion segmentationt",
+This is the official code repository for "HSH-UNet: Hybrid selective high order interactive U-shaped model for automated skin lesion segmentationt".
+Manuscript submission in progress.
+Once the manuscript is accepted we will make my model code public.
+Thank you for your support.

 **0. Main Environments**
 - python 3.8